Resumption/Retention of Sri Lankan Citizenship (Dual Citizenship)

 - No prior appointments – First come first served basis

 - All original documents must be submitted along with photocopies

 - Fees – ONLY CASH at the Consular Counters

-- Official website of the Department of Immigration & Emigration
+- Official website of the High Commission of Sri Lanka in London

 Instructions for Applicants Applying for Dual Citizenship